greenageinfo/greenageinfo.github.io/relocation/internal.md

 > Internal Movement within Greenage (from one flat to another).

+> [!IMPORTANT]
-Move-in and Move-out process must be completed a day before the date of actual movement.

-**All outstanding dues against the flat must be cleared before internal movement.**

-Please note that truck movements are only allowed between 9.30AM and 6.30PM.
+> **Move-in and Move-out process must be completed a day before your actual movement.
+All outstanding dues must be cleared before the internal movement.Please note that truck movements are only allowed between __1.00PM and 6.30PM__.**

-Please ensure that the dues shown against the flat are cleared well in advance.
-[Settling the accounts](/info/dues) by credit/debit card in GOA office will attract bank fees.

 [Download](https://drive.google.com/file/d/1nOXS8V3wUE-gkKrS7Kpt1Zjab2gZIXZB/) the internal movement form or collect it from the GOA office in Alpine Block.